 These attributes depend on each other.
 The more resources, the faster an activity can be completed.
 Moreover, an expert team member will take less time to complete a task than a novice team member.
 Therefore, first, apply the resources and effort.
 Then you will calculate the activity duration.

-The three tools to estimate activity duration are as follows:
+The following are four tools to estimate activity duration:

 - Analogous Estimating